- How do we help animals being threatened by tar sands pipelines?

 Change is certain.
 The only question is which direction it will go.
 Rather than pouring their energy into spectacular, but futile, expressions of dissent, activists can and should analyze situations in

 order to envision interventions likely to lead to desired outcomes.
 Since everything really is connected, those strategies must take ecologies into account, including both material circumstances and social systems.
-Unfortunately, straight-line thinking is ill-equiped to grapple with the complexities of overlapping and intersecting social and material systems.
+Unfortunately, straight-line thinking is ill-equipped to grapple with the complexities of overlapping and intersecting social and material systems.
 Luckily, there are many ways for individuals and groups to become better able to see connections, cross-currents, and opportunities for effective intervention and to imagine creative ways to seize those opportunities.
 So, let’s learn to think like rivers rather than pipelines!

-pattrice jones is a cofounder of VINE Sanctuary and the author, most recently, of “The Oxen at the Intersection: A Collision”.
+pattrice jones is a co-founder of VINE Sanctuary and the author, most recently, of “The Oxen at the Intersection: A Collision”.
 Her activist history dates back to the 1970s and includes work in the feminist, anti-racist, disability rights, LGBTQ liberation, and anti-poverty movements.
 She has taught college and university courses on the theory and praxis of social change activism, with an emphasis on coalition building and effective responses to specific situations.
 VINE is an LGBTQ-run farmed animal sanctuary that works within an ecofeminist understanding of the intersection of oppressions.
 Carol Adams and Lori Gruen’s new book, “Ecofeminism: Feminist Intersections with Other Animals and the Earth” includes pattrice’s new essay, “Eros and the Mechanisms of Eco-Defense,” which may be of particular interest to attendees of this event.

-Dr. Lynn Gehl, Algonquin Anishinaabe-Kwe, presenting “Indigenous Knowledge: Where is It and Who has It”
+Dr Lynn Gehl, Algonquin Anishinaabe-Kwe, presenting “Indigenous Knowledge: Where is It and Who Has It”

 Drawing on the Anishinaabe Creation Story and the Clan System of Governance I will talk about our place in Creation and the responsibilities we have in this place.
-I will also talk about the wholistic nature of Anishinaabe knowledge and the importance for people to value the 2 intelligence of the heart in a way that they begin to look more critically at their own thinking process so as not to be manipulated by the current order of capitalism, materialism, and resource extraction.
+I will also talk about the holistic nature of Anishinaabe knowledge and the importance for people to value the 2 intelligence of the heart in a way that they begin to look more critically at their own thinking process so as not to be manipulated by the current order of capitalism, materialism, and resource extraction.

 Lynn is an Algonquin Anishinaabe-kwe from the Ottawa River Valley, Ontario, Canada.
 She describes herself as a learner-researcher, thinker, writer, Black Face blogger, and she has been an Indigenous human rights advocate for 25 years.
 Lynn works to eliminate the continued sex discrimination in the Indian Act, and she is also an outspoken critic of the contemporary land claims and self-government process.
 She has a doctorate in Indigenous Studies, a Master of Arts in Canadian and Native Studies, and an undergraduate degree in Anthropology.
 She also has a diploma in Chemical Technology and worked in the field of environmental science for 12 years in the area of toxic organic analysis of Ontario’s waterways.
 While advocating for change is currently part of what she does, she is also interested in traditional knowledge systems that guide the Anishinaabeg forward to a good life.